codsen/codsen/packages/array-includes-with-glob/readme.md

 npm i array-includes-with-glob
 ```

-The [_default_](https://exploringjs.com/es6/ch_modules.html#_default-exports-one-per-module) is exported, so instead of "`arrayIncludesWithGlob`" you can name the consumed function however you want.
+The [_default_](https://exploringjs.com/es6/ch_modules.html#_default-exports-one-per-module) is exported, so instead of "`arrayIncludesWithGlob`" below, you can name the consumed function however you want.

-1. consume via a `require()`:
+Consume via a `require()`:

 ```js
 const arrayIncludesWithGlob = require("array-includes-with-glob");
 ```

-2. or as an ES Module:
+or as an ES Module:

 ```js
 import arrayIncludesWithGlob from "array-includes-with-glob";
 ```

-3. or for web pages, as a production-ready minified script file, straight from CDN:
+or for web pages, as a production-ready minified script file, straight from CDN:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/array-includes-with-glob/dist/array-includes-with-glob.umd.js"></script>